BigkoalaZhu/SCORES/README.md

 # SCORES
-Visual demo example for our paper "SCORES: Shape Composition with Recursive Substructure Priors"

 This is an Pytorch visual demo of the paper "[SCORES: Shape Composition with Recursive Substructure Priors](https://kevinkaixu.net/projects/scores.html)".
 This is a neural network which learns structure fusion for 3D shape composition

 ## Usage